gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Operations Supported by Clients {#client-operations}

-Building on what is defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}, and with reference to the resources at the Group Manager newly defined earlier in {{sec-interface-GM}} of this document, it is expected that a Client minimally supports also the following set of operations and corresponding interactions with the Group (REQ12).
+Building on what is defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}, and with reference to the resources at the Group Manager newly defined earlier in {{sec-interface-GM}} of this document, it is expected that a Client minimally supports also the following set of operations and corresponding interactions with the Group (REQ12).

 * GET request to ace-group/GROUPNAME/active , in order to check the current status of the group.

 * GET request to ace-group/GROUPNAME/verif-data , in order for a signature verifier to retrieve data required to verify signatures of messages protected with the group mode of Group OSCORE and sent to a group (see {{Sections 3.1 and 8.5 of I-D.ietf-core-oscore-groupcomm}}).
 Note that this operation is relevant to support only to signature verifiers.

 * FETCH request to ace-group/GROUPNAME/stale-sids , in order to retrieve from the Group Manager the data required to delete some of the stored group members' public keys and Recipient Contexts (see {{stale-sids-fetch}}).
-This data is provided as an aggregated set of stale Sender IDs, which are used as specified in Section {{missed-rekeying}}.
+This data is provided as an aggregated set of stale Sender IDs, which are used as specified in {{missed-rekeying}}.

 # Token Transferring and Group Joining {#sec-joining-node-to-GM}